jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   ``add`` currently takes in 0 inputs, but 2 were provided in the test - ``src.calculator.add(0, 1)``

-* I make the definition match the requirement of 2 positional arguments
+* I make it take 2 positional arguments

   .. code-block:: python

     def add(x, y):
         return None

-  and get an :ref:`AssertionError`
+  which gives me an :ref:`AssertionError`

   .. code-block:: python